 - The operator should be aware of their surroundings and never turn around without looking.

 Employers should have a safety program that covers all aspects of forklift operation.
-It should include proper loading and unloading techniques and how to secure the load.
+It should include proper loading and unloading techniques and securing the load.

-The rear wheels and rear axle of the fork truck keep it balanced.
+The fork truck's rear wheels and rear axle help to keep it balanced.
 If the load is too heavy or the operator drives too fast, the rear wheels can come off the ground, and the forklift overturns.
 It can be hazardous for the operator and anyone in the area.

-To prevent a forklift from tipping over, one should keep an eye on below forklift safety features:
+To prevent tipping over, one should utilize forklift safety features:

-- Load should be evenly distributed and should not be too heavy
+- The load should be evenly distributed and should not be too heavy.

-- The operator should always drive slow and never turn around on a steep incline
+- The operator should always drive slowly and never turn around on a steep incline.

 - Fork truck operators should only lift, move, or carry balanced loads